 The Ernest F. Hollings Undergraduate Scholarship Program, administered by the National Oceanic and Atmospheric Administration (NOAA), provides support and multidisciplinary learning experiences for undergraduate students interested in pursuing research, public service, or teaching careers in the oceanic and atmospheric sciences.
-The award includes academic assistance for full-time study during an academic year; a 10-week, full-time summer internship at a NOAA facility; and, if reappointed, academic assistance for a second academic year.
+The award includes academic assistance for full-time study during two academic years and a 10-week, full-time summer internship at a NOAA facility.

 The program is designed to:

-- Increase undergraduate training in oceanic and atmospheric sciences, research, technology, and education and foster multidisciplinary training opportunities;
+- Increase undergraduate training in oceanic and atmospheric science, research, technology, and education and foster multidisciplinary training opportunities;

-- Increase public environmental literacy, understanding, and support for steward¬ship of the ocean and atmosphere;
+- Increase public understanding and support for stewardship of the ocean and atmosphere and improve environmental literacy;

-- Recruit and prepare students for public service careers, with NOAA and other natural resource and science agencies at the federal, state, and local levels; and
+- Recruit and prepare students for public service careers with NOAA and other natural resource and science agencies at the federal, state and local levels of government; and

-- Recruit and prepare students for careers as educators oceanic and atmospheric science and improve scientific and environmental education in the United States.
+- Recruit and prepare students for careers as teachers and educators in oceanic and atmospheric science and to improve scientific and environmental education in the United States.

-- Full-time status as a sophomore or pre-junior.
+- have full-time status as a sophomore or pre-junior

-- Minimum GPA of 3.0 (based on a 4.0 scale) in all completed undergraduate courses and in the major field of study.
+- have a minimum GPA of 3.0 (based on a 4.0 scale) in all completed undergraduate courses and in the major field of study

-- Majoring in a discipline area related to oceanic and atmospheric science, research, technology, or educa¬tion, and supportive of the purposes of NOAA’s pro¬grams and mission, e.g., biological, social, and physical sciences; mathematics; engineering; computer and information sciences; and teacher education.
+- major in a discipline area related to oceanic and atmospheric science, research, technology, or education, and supportive of the purposes of NOAA’s programs and mission, e.g., biological, social, and physical sciences; mathematics; engineering; computer and information sciences; and teacher education.

 ; Udall Scholarship

 Last updated: November 2022